the-events-calendar/the-events-calendar-category-colors/readme.txt

 ## Changelog

+#### 5.2.0
+* write standard and minified CSS to files
+* load minified CSS when WP_DEBUG is false
+* improve minify code
+* update CSS selectors for list view
+* refactor CSS strings for inline format

 #### 5.1.0
 * update for new tooltip title as `h3`
 * added some functions for adding deprecated CSS